Katarmala, Begusarai

 Katarmala is one of the Villages of Begusarai District in Bihar, India.
 Katarmala South is one of the eight Panchayat of Dandari Block in Ballia Subdivision Katarmala village is the administrative headquarters of Katarmala South Panchayati raj.
-The district lies on the souththern bank of the Budhi Gandak river.
+The district lies on the southern bank of the Budhi Gandak river.

 Geography

 Katarmala is 18 km from its District Begusarai.
 It is 117 km from its State capital Patna.
 Katarmala budhi Gondk flows to the north.
-Located in the north of Kataramala are Uttri Katarmala and Menha.
+Located north of Kataramala are Uttri Katarmala and Menha.
 Located in the south of Kataramala are Rajopur and Kola.
 Located in the east of Kataramala Dandari and Mohanpur.
 And Neema is in the west.
-Nearest Towns are Nawkothi (9 km), Ballia (9.3 km), Bakhri (11.7 km), Sahebpur Kamal (13.9 km), main market is Begusarai city Market.
+The nearest Towns are Nawkothi (9 km), Ballia (9.3 km), Bakhri (11.7 km), and Sahebpur Kamal (13.9 km), the main market is Begusarai city Market.

 Culture

 Mathili hindulism culture due to it is the part of historic Mithila region.

 Fasival: Holi, Rama Navami, Durga Puja, Diwali, Chhath Puja, Saraswti Puja.